Ecologist Specialized in Plant-Fungal Symbioses

 Childs, J., Defrenne, C.E., Brice, D.J., Woodward, J., Holbrook, K., Nettles, W.R., Taggart, M., Iversen, C.M.
 2020.
 SPRUCE High-Resolution Minirhizotrons in an Experimentally-Warmed Peatland Provide an Unprecedented Glimpse at Fine Roots and their Fungal Partners: Supporting Data.
 Oak Ridge Natl.
 Lab.
 TES SFA US Dep.
 Energy Oak Ridge Tenn.
 USA.

 W. Jean Roach, Suzanne W. Simard, Camille E. Defrenne, Brian J. Pickles and Les M. Lavkulich.
-Increasing aridity is negatively associated with carbon storage, productivity and biodiversity of mature Douglas-fir forests across British Columbia.
-In prep.
+Tree diversity, site index, and carbon storage decrease with aridity in Douglas-fir forests in western Canada.
+In review for Frontiers in Forests and Global Change.

 W. Jean Roach, Suzanne W. Simard, Camille E. Defrenne, Brian J. Pickles and Les M. Lavkulich.
 Harvest intensity effects on carbon stocks and biodiversity are dependent on regional climate in Douglas-fir forests of British Columbia.
 Frontiers in Forests and Global Change, 2020.